 In addition, the characters in this story truly come to life.
 Keturah is a woman to be reckoned with.
 She has such a strong, stubborn personality that you can’t help but admire her fortitude as she faces conflict after conflict.
 The book is set during the late 1700s and women did not have many (if any) rights.
 As she faces off against men who think she should give up her plantation just to get married and settle down, she proves that women can do much more than what society believes.
 She never gives up.

 As for the other characters, I absolutely loved the sister relationships of the three Banning girls.
 It was lovely to see how much they each cared for one another and even those who worked on the plantation.
 There is a lot of compassion and love poured out in this book, especially on those who are hurting and broken.
 Gray, too, was a blessed relief as a character.
 He proves time and time again how someone can change for the better, reminding us all of the redemption we don’t deserve but we often receive.
 There are many other minor characters that help facilitate many of the beautiful moments of the novel that provide healing or forgiveness to the characters.

 This book is Christian fiction and therefore the characters talk about God and pray frequently.
-I never felt that it was overly pushy or trying to convert me.
+I never felt that it was overly pushy or trying to convert me toward one belief or another.
 It was simply showcasing a life where God is the center and how relying on Him helps guide them through life’s ups and downs.
 Ms. Bergren does a great job balancing faith with story, never making one trump the other.

 If you like historical novels about women stepping up to go above and beyond society’s place for them, Keturah is the book for you.
 A beautiful, heart-wrenching story about standing up for what you believe, forgiving others, and learning to love despite life’s hardships, Keturah is another noteworthy book by Lisa T. Bergren, who has succeeded once more in her ability to tell a story with strong characters and an even stronger historical setting.